You are here: Urology Textbook > Surgery (procedures) > Radical nephrectomy

 Mobilization of the kidney:

-The kidney is mobilized outside the renal fascia.
+Mobilize the kidney outside the renal fascia.
 The adrenal gland is separated from the adipose capsule and left in situ using blunt and sharp dissection.
 An adrenalectomy is necessary if large tumors of the upper kidney pole may invade the adrenal gland or if metastases are present in imaging.

 Management of venous tumor thrombus:

-The complete kidney has to be mobilized and the renal artery is divided or ligated to stop renal blood flow.
-Small thrombi of the renal vein or vena cava do not require any special measures: the renal vein ostium is clamped with a Satinsky clamp.
-The renal vein ostium is incised, and a thrombectomy is done first, followed by the nephrectomy.
-The defect of the vena cava is closed with a double-row running suture.
+Mobilize the complete kidney and divide or ligate the renal artery to stop renal blood flow.
+Small thrombi of the renal vein or vena cava do not require special measures: clamp the renal vein ostium with a Satinsky clamp, incise the renal vein ostium, and perform a thrombectomy first, followed by a nephrectomy.
+Close the defect of the vena cava with a double-row running suture.

 Management of infrahepatic tumor thrombi:

-Careful mobilization of the vena cava, both renal veins and the suprarenal and infrarenal vena cava are secured with vessel loops.
-Proximal and distal to the tumor thrombus, the vena cava is clamped using Satinsky clamps.
-The contralateral renal vein is clamped.
-Visible lumbar veins are clipped.
+Carefully mobilize the vena cava; place vessel loops on both renal veins and the suprarenal and infrarenal vena cava.
+Clamp the vena cava proximal and distal to the tumor thrombus using Satinsky clamps.
+Clamp the contralateral renal vein and clip visible lumbar veins.
 The vena cava is opened (by circumcising the renal vein ostium), and the tumor thrombus is extracted [figure infrahepatic tumor thrombus resection].
-The defect of the vena cava is closed with a double-row running suture after nephrectomy.
+Close the defect of the vena cava with a double-row running suture after nephrectomy.
 If the tumor thrombus invades the wall of the vena cava, resection of the caval wall and reconstruction of the IVC are necessary.

 Management of intrahepatic and suprahepatic tumor thrombi:

-Intrahepatic tumor thrombi may be resected while the suprahepatic vena cava inferior and the porta hepatis are clamped.
+It is possible to resect intrahepatic tumor thrombi while the suprahepatic vena cava inferior and the porta hepatis are clamped.
 If the tumor thrombus extends into the right atrium, the use of a cardiopulmonary bypass is inevitable.
-The operation should be performed with the help of visceral and/or cardiac surgeons depending on the cranial extension of the tumor thrombus.
+Consult visceral or cardiac surgeons before the surgery, depending on the cranial extension of the tumor thrombus.

 Regional lymphadenectomy:

-Lymphadenectomy is not necessary for T1–2 tumors without suspicious lymph node enlargement since a large EORTC study demonstrated no survival benefit (Blom et al., 1999 and 2009).
-Some authors advocate, on the basis of retrospective studies, a lymphadenectomy if advanced tumors or enlarged lymph nodes are present.
-Lymphadenectomy is recommended from the crus of the diaphragm to the aortic bifurcation.
-For left-sided tumors, the para-aortic lymph nodes are removed; for right-sided tumors, the paracaval lymph nodes are removed.
-Regardless of the side, the interaortocaval lymph nodes should be removed (Capitanio et al., 2011).
+Lymphadenectomy is unnecessary for T1–2 tumors without suspicious lymph node enlargement since a large EORTC study demonstrated no survival benefit (Blom et al., 1999 and 2009).
+Some authors advocate, based on retrospective studies, a lymphadenectomy if advanced tumors or enlarged lymph nodes are present.
+The dissection template is from the crus of the diaphragm to the aortic bifurcation.
+Remove the para-aortic lymph nodes for left-sided tumors, the paracaval lymph nodes for right-sided tumors, and, regardless of the side, the interaortocaval lymph nodes (Capitanio et al., 2011).

 Drains:

-Drainage of the retroperitoneum is often performed, but it is probably not necessary after an uncomplicated radical nephrectomy.
+Drainage of the retroperitoneum is often performed, but it is probably unnecessary after an uncomplicated radical nephrectomy.

 Postoperative Care after Radical Nephrectomy